 Rhode Island also authorized the first non-white military regiment, the 1st Rhode Island Regiment.
-Comprised of Black and Indigenous men, it served in several battles including the Battle of Rhode Island in 1778, and the decisive Battle of Yorktown in 1781.
+Comprised of men of African and Indigenous descent, it served in several battles including the Battle of Rhode Island in 1778, and the decisive Battle of Yorktown in 1781.

 Shortly after the American Revolution, Rhode Island innovation was on view again in the new nation’s first successful factory, Samuel Slater’s textile mill in Pawtucket, Rhode Island.
 For the next 100 years, our state continued to lead the way in manufacturing, building mills and introducing new technologies.
 However, the immigrants who came to run these mills highlighted an inequity in the state: non-land holders were denied the right to vote.
 This led to the Dorr Rebellion of 1842, which sought to expand voting rights to non-landholders.
 Although the rebellion was quashed and Dorr sent to prison, it prompted the state to draft its first constitution which greatly expanded voting rights in the state.